Feminist theory in composition studies: Overview

 As Shari J. Stenberg explains, women's voices have not necessarily been absent in writing; they have sometimes just not been looked for or valued.
 Stenberg explains the dangers of only focusing on traditionally privileged voices, saying that doing this often removes important types of rhetorics, such as journal entries, letters, or other more feminine forms, from academic discourse or conversations.
 Adding these types of rhetoric back into conversations can help to redefine what are considered acceptable forms of writing for study and can also push to include traditionally marginalized groups, such as queer women and women of color.
 Allowing for these inclusions can also empower women to claim their multi-faceted identities, which further allows for the use of "the personal as a site of knowledge."
 These ideas not only can expand the range of issues women can write about, but have also helped to frame how some women teach composition.
 In the 1960s, the second wave of feminism began and one major goal was to raise society's consciousness of the struggles of women.
 The goals of feminists were largely carried out in university classrooms.
 Specifically, in the composition classroom, Faye Spencer Moar claimed that the way writing was taught largely favored male writers.
-Mary P Hiatt claimed that women implicitly write differently than men, and that men tended to write in the dominant, most oft taught style.
+Mary P. Hiatt claimed that women implicitly write differently than men, and that men tended to write in the dominant, most oft taught style.
+As men pursue that their lives are seeming more important than the respect towards women.
+In the writing of Dotson he explained, Men especially in institution policies think they have the power to use women in authority positions.
+They have their own issues and pursue them into women's issues.
+This instance includes a conflict of how men will feel a constant threat towards women's intelligence on how the perceived power they feel is being used to justify the actions of men.
+As mentioned men push their issues on to women as they feel that they aren't a problem in the workplace.